json-api/json-api/_format/1.1/index.md

 ##### <a href="#document-resource-object-relationships" id="document-resource-object-relationships" class="headerlink"></a> Relationships

 The value of the `relationships` key **MUST** be an object (a "relationships object").
-Each member of the relationships object ("relationships") represents a "relationship", i.e., a reference from the [resource object][resource objects] in which they are defined to other resource objects.
+Each member of a relationships object ("relationships") represents a "relationship" from the [resource object][resource objects] in which it has been defined to other resource objects.

 Relationships may be to-one or to-many.